sean-poole/pomoboost/README.md

 ## Optimization:

-Prevent the timer from resetting when a PUT request is made to the server by storing its values in a separate collection with a user identifier. <br />
+Prevent the timer from resetting when a PUT request is made to the server by moving its values from localStorage to a separate collection in the database with a user identifier. <br />
 Refactor the UI for a cleaner look.